microsoft/automatic-graph-layout/README.md

 # GraphMaps

 GraphMaps lets you view very large like oneline maps - as you zoom in more detail is revealed.
-Watch a [video](https://1drv.ms/v/s!AhsA76T-agdHgUBKXzpdOHeVNmq9) that shows how GraphMaps works.
+Watch a [video](https://youtu.be/qCUP20dQqBo) that shows how GraphMaps works, and here is the [video](http://i11www.iti.kit.edu/~rprutkin/composers.wmv) of the previous version.

 ## Using GraphMaps
 * open Lg.sln and build the solution,